usgs/shakemap/_sources/products.txt

    :width: 650px
    :align: left

-   ShakeMap uncertainty maps for the 2014 M6.0 American Canyon, CA earthquake.
+   ShakeMap uncertainty map for the 2014 M6.0 American Canyon, CA earthquake.
 Color-coded legend shows uncertainty ratio, where “1.0” indicates 1.0 times the GMPE’s sigma.
 The average uncertainty is computed by averaging uncertainty at grid points that lie